SartHak-0-Sach/Melodify/README.md

-# Welcome to Melodify-Your ultimate music experience🎶
+# Welcome to Melodify- Your ultimate music experience🎶

-Melodify is not just a music player; it's a symphony of innovation and convenience, crafted using the perfect harmony of HTML, CSS, and Vanilla JavaScript.
+Melodify is not just a music player; it's a symphony of innovation and convenience, crafted using the perfect harmony of React, Redux and Rapid API.
 Dive into a world of limitless tunes without any pesky ads - your next go-to place for an exceptional and ad-free music listening experience! 🚀

 ## Features that Hit All the Right Notes! 🎵